(JOUR) JOURNALISM AND STRATEGIC MEDIA

 JOUR 4526 - Advanced Photojournalism (3)

 Advanced skills and photojournalism techniques for still photography and video; emphasis on action, sports, fashion, food, and portraits.
 PREREQUISITE: JOUR 3526.

 JOUR 4629 - TV News Writing/Reporting (3)

 Producing, writing, editing and using electronic equipment to assemble a television newscast; emphasis on performing the various tasks in a working newsroom.
-PREREQUISITE: JOUR 3120, COMM 3801, or permission of instructor.
+PREREQUISITE: JOUR 4629.
+Permission of Department required for registration.

 Designed for the professional communicator who needs to understand different cultures, both foreign and domestic; intercultural communication, comparison of cultural values and behaviors, the nature of news in different cultures, the international flow of news, growth and impact of global journalism, television, advertising, and public relations.

 JOUR 4830 - Directed Indiv Study (1-3)

 Independent study and research, or practicum, or project under supervision.
 May be repeated for a maximum of 3 hours credit.
 PREREQUISITE: permission of instructor.